-The city of Barcelona offers many attractions to satisfy the needs of everyone.
+The city offers many attractions in Barcelona to satisfy the needs of everyone.
 Barcelona has the perfect combination of art, entertainment, and recreational activities.
-There are many galleries and museums, parks, beaches, mountains, aquariums, festivals, and architectural masterpieces.
+There are many galleries and museums, parks, beaches, mountains, aquariums, festivals, and architectural masterpieces!

 Even if you are not a fan of sports, you must attend an FC Barcelona home game at Camp Nou.
 Camp Nou can hold almost 100,000 seats, and is the 11th largest football stadium in the world.
 It is an amazing place to watch football due to the excitement and energy that fills the stadium.
 When one is walking to the stadium from the metro they are surrounded by die-hard Barca fans.
 If going to a game is not possible, there is a tour of the stadium which is recommended.
 Since tickets can be hard to find, please contact Barcelona-Home for details on how to obtain tickets.

 Poble Espanyol is a museum that has become a small version of Spain.
 It is a town that has the architectural style and culture of different locations all around Spain.
 The museum covers more than 40,000 square metres that contain numerous shops, restaurants, bars and nightclubs which are located in the plazas and streets.
 Walking down the hill from Poble Espanyol offers an amazing panoramic view of the city of Barcelona.
-Between Plaza Espanya Montjuïc and there is Barcelona´s Magic Fountain, a spectacular show with water, lights and music.
+Moreover, between Plaza Espanya Montjuïc and there is Barcelona’s Magic Fountain, a spectacular show with water, lights and music.

-The Spanish and Catalan cultures can be characterised by their fiestas, festivals and celebrations.
+Fiestas, festivals and celebrations can characterize the Spanish and Catalan culture.
 Throughout the year there are many different public holidays to celebrate festivals with music, fireworks, and dancing.
 If the opportunity arises, do not miss out on the celebrations and take part in the events that go on within the city.
-Barcelona is filled with excitement and new things to do and see.
+Also, if you need more information, don’t forget to check our website.